 SBIRT is a comprehensive approach to recognizing and providing services to young people who may have drug and alcohol problems.
 It involves quickly screening young people, assessing the degree of risk, conducting a brief intervention designed to help motivate them to change their behavior, and referring them to treatment if necessary.
 Research has shown the SBIRT process works well with adults and that it is a highly promising approach for working with younger people.
 Despite its promise, the approach is not yet widely taught in social work and nursing programs.

-All schools are invited to participate in a learning collaborative with NORC to share their experiences, learn from other educators about integrating substance abuse education into existing curricula, and obtain additional resources and materials.
+All schools of social work were invited to participate in a learning collaborative with NORC to share their experiences, learn from other educators about integrating substance abuse education into existing curricula, and obtain additional resources and materials.

-If you would like to discuss or learn more about this collaborative project, please contact Adrienne Stokes.
+If you would like to discuss or learn more about this collaborative project, please contact Cydne Smith Nash.